IG-Group/qfj-ig-us/README.md

 If you are looking for the quickfixj project look in the [quickfj github project](https://github.com/quickfix-j/quickfixj)

 This is the canonical customization of quickfixj in compliance with IG US Rules of engagement (ROE in [ig-orchestrations](https://github.com/IG-Group/ig-orchestrations)).
-This is project is temporary until quickfixj supports fixLatest out of the box.
+This project is temporary until quickfixj supports fixLatest out of the box.

 Contact [IG](mailto:fixdevelopment@ig.com) for the right version and credentials to use.